All Episodes

 We can just look skyward and marvel at it.

-Uh so any of these attempts to suggest that there is global warming.
+So any of these attempts to suggest that there is global warming.

 Global warming, by the way, ought to be totally refuted just with what's happened here in the hurricane season so far.

-They're not nearly as warm this year as they were last, and yet global warming is intensifying and getting worse every year.
+And yet global warming is intensifying and getting worse every year.

 How do these two things coexist?

-Jason in Albuquerque, New Mexico.
+Jason in Albuquerque, New Mexico, glad you waited, sir.

 You're next on the program.

-Uh good morning, Rush.
+Good morning, Rush.

 Yeah.

-Yeah, but the one thing they don't report, his blood pressure is that of a man 30 years old.
+But you know, but the one thing they don't report, his blood pressure is that of a man 30 years old.

 His resting heart rate is of that a man half his age.

-Well, according to US, he just has no heart.
+Well, according to U.S., he just has no heart.

-Just has no heart.
+He just has no heart.

-But see, it look, it's chick news.
+Yeah, but see, look, it's chick news.

 It's chick news.

-Ain't gonna happen.
+Ain't going to happen.

 How old is that, by the way?